 Together with the SFRWS, samples are collected from reservoirs and designated sampling points throughout the system and tested to ensure the water delivered to you meets or exceeds federal and State drinking water standards.
-In 2021, the SFRWS conducted more than 48,320 drinking water tests in the sources and the transmission system.
-This is in addition to the extensive treatment process control monitoring performed by SFRWS's certified operators and online instruments.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 To ensure that tap water is safe to drink, the United States Environmental Protection Agency (USEPA) and the SWRCB prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
 The U.S. Food and Drug Administration regulations and California law also establish limits for contaminants in bottled water that provide the same protection for public health.